Mint-Blockchain/mint-node/upgrades/Pectra-sepolia.md

 ## Pectra sepolia upgrade
 ```
-The Pectra upgrade for the Sepolia Superchain will be activated at Wed Mar 5 at 07:29:36 UTC (1741159776).
+The Pectra upgrade for the Sepolia Superchain will be activated at Mar 20 at 04:00:00 UTC (1742486400).
 ```

 Node operators need to update your client before the activation date.